 I've always wanted a gaming laptop that's portable but powerful.
 Add to that support for virtual reality headsets and a brilliant OLED screen, and this hits almost every gaming checkbox I have.

-Most buying guides and shopping advice tend to get bogged down in the specs, mechanically listing subcategories within subcategories.
-Instead, I'll break out the most important things to know when looking for a new laptop, with deeper explanations available in any of our in-depth system reviews.
-To start with, here are my three cardinal rules for buying a laptop.
+Most buying guides and shopping advice features tend to get bogged down in the specs, mechanically listing subcategories within subcategories.
+Instead, I'll break out the most important things to know when looking for a new laptop, starting with my three cardinal rules.